encadyma/chronos/THOUGHTLOG.md

 - Time limits in profiles
 - Tab reorganization? (by site domain)
 - Show whether the tab is currently "sleeping" (not loaded)

+### Buglist -- vNOW
+- Windows do not activate/focus when switching tabs across windows